Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 - Hawaii's games this season have hit the over on three of 10 set point totals (30%).

-- In games that Hawaii churns out over 348.3 yards, the team is 2-4 against the spread and 3-4 overall.
+- When Hawaii totals more than 348.3 yards, the team is 2-4 against the spread and 3-4 overall.

-- The Rainbow Warriors have turned the ball over 15 more times (26 total) than the Rams have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.